mirror/dd-wrt/src/router/python/Doc/library/quopri.rst

 .. function:: encode(input, output, quotetabs, header=False)

-   Encode the contents of the *input* file and write the resulting quoted- printable data to the *output* file. *input* and *output* must be :term:`binary file objects <file object>`. *quotetabs*, a flag which controls whether to encode embedded spaces and tabs must be provideda and when true it encodes such embedded whitespace, and when false it leaves them unencoded.
+   Encode the contents of the *input* file and write the resulting quoted-printable data to the *output* file. *input* and *output* must be :term:`binary file objects <file object>`. *quotetabs*, a flag which controls whether to encode embedded spaces and tabs must be provideda and when true it encodes such embedded whitespace, and when false it leaves them unencoded.